ecstatic-morse/blag/content/posts/grailsort.md

 The factor $|R\_{\ne}|$—the number of distinct elements in the right sequence— is more interesting.
 This is what determines the number of iterations through the inner loop of MᴇʀɢᴇNᴏBᴜғ.
-We know that the total number of unique elements in either run is bounded by $u$.
+We know that the total number of distinct elements in either run is bounded by $u$.
 However, distinct elements can be split across several block series, and so the same value may appear in the right sequence of a MᴇʀɢᴇNᴏBᴜғ operation multiple times.
 Thankfully, each distinct value may appear in